Aluminium smelting: Layout of an aluminium smelter

 The Hall-Héroult electrolysis process is the major production route for primary aluminium.
 An electrolytic cell is made of a steel shell with a series of insulating linings of refractory materials.
 The cell consists of a brick-lined outer steel shell as a container and support.
 Inside the shell, cathode blocks are cemented together by ramming paste.
 The top lining is in contact with the molten metal and acts as the cathode.
 The molten electrolyte is maintained at high temperature inside the cell.
 The prebaked anode is also made of carbon in the form of large sintered blocks suspended in the electrolyte.
 A single Soderberg electrode or a number of prebaked carbon blocks are used as anode, while the principal formulation and the fundamental reactions occurring on their surface are the same.

 An aluminium smelter consists of a large number of cells (pots) in which the electrolysis takes place.
 A typical smelter contains anywhere from 300 to 720 pots, each of which produces about a ton of aluminium a day, though the largest proposed smelters are up to five times that capacity.
 Smelting is run as a batch process, with the aluminium deposited at the bottom of the pots and periodically siphoned off.
 Particularly in Australia these smelters are used to control electrical network demand, and as a result power is supplied to the smelter at a very low price.
 However power must not be interrupted for more than 4–5 hours, since the pots have to be repaired at significant cost if the liquid metal solidifies.

 Principle

+Aluminium cannot be smelted like most other metals, such as copper or iron, because aluminium forms a very stable compound with oxygen, and the oxide has a very high melting point of about 2,072°C (3,762°F), which is why aluminum oxide is used as a refractory material lining smelting furnaces.
+The melting temperature of the smelting furnace lining cannot be the same as the ore being smelted.
+Aluminium is also more reactive than carbon, so carbon cannot draw oxygen out of aluminum oxide.

-Aluminium is produced by electrolytic reduction of aluminium oxide dissolved in molten cryolite.
+Therefore, aluminium is smelted by electrolytic reduction of aluminium oxide dissolved in molten cryolite.